 If you don’t have an instrument handy, your phone’s got you covered here too!
-There’s a multitude of free apps emulating pianos, keyboards and other instruments which you can use to check your pitch with.
+There’s a multitude of free apps emulating pianos, keyboards, and other instruments which you can use to check your pitch.
 This can also be a good method to practice ear training and intonation for vocalists.

 #3.
 Use the tuner in your DAW

 If you’re in a vocal recording session and want to quickly know what note you’re singing, maybe to see if it fits in the scale of the song or with a particular chord, you can use inbuilt tools or third party plugin within your recording software.